shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     Since Jira does not have a concept of a "script" user, ``SGJIRA_JIRA_USER`` will need to be the designated user account, with appropriate permissions, that will control the sync updates.
+Note that the user should not be your personal user account, as the bridge will ignore and not sync to Shotgun any events triggered in Jira by that user.
+This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and Shotgun.
+As such, you will need to create a dedicated user account in Jira for use with the bridge.

 shotgunEvents